tstillwell/neows-wrapper/README.md

 without a valid API key.

+## NEO Objects ##

+Each function returns either a NEO object or a list of NEO objects.

 ### Get an API key ###

 If you want to use the API past a few queries,